-I have struggled with anxiety my whole life.
-I never really knew that’s what it was called.
-It went all the way back to memories of being in preschool and crying so hard when my mom dropped me off that I was unconsolable.
+Not many people know, but I have struggled with anxiety my whole life.
+I never really put a name to it until recently when I had to meet it face to face.
+It started back in preschool.
+I remember crying so hard when my mom left me – I was honestly unconsolable.
 This “thing” affected so many things in my life.
-I was afraid to take chances and try new things.
-And I was terrified of the thought of my mom passing away.
+I was afraid to take chances and try new things, and terrified of the thought of my mom passing away.
 We were so so close.
-She had me at a later age and I always was so worried I would lose her earlier than most of my friends.
+She gave birth to me at a later age and I always was so worried I would lose her earlier than most of my friends.
 This fear of my mom dying literally consumed me at times, and made me feel awful.
 It was just easier to block it out of my mind.

 Fast forward to March 6 of 2010.
-My mom had an unexpected heat attack and died at the age of 84.
-I had to confront my biggest fear.
+My mom had an unexpected heart attack and died at the age of 84.
+It was then that I had to confront my biggest fear.
 But I wasn’t ready yet.
-I buried those feelings and just moved on with my busy life being a mom and wife.
-I distracted myself for three years, until the third anniversary of her death.
-I was just triggered but that date, March 6.
-I was extra sad that year, but that wasn’t all.
-I started feeling so much panic and uneasiness.
-It wasn’t until I realized I was having panic attacks and knew I needed to get help.
+For years I buried those feelings and just moved on with my busy life being a mom and wife.
+For nearly three years I distracted myself, until the third anniversary of her death.
+I was triggered by that date, March 6 and remember feeling extra sad that year.
+But there was even more underlying panic and uneasiness rising up in me.
+It wasn’t until I realized I was having panic attacks that I knew I needed to get help.

 I was lucky enough to find the most amazing therapist, Shirley Fuhrman.
 She specializes in anxiety and panic attacks especially in women.
 I told her what I was experiencing and she was the first person to discuss the word anxiety with me.
 It all started making sense.
 I started medication, in addition to behavioral cognitive therapy and I learned so much about what I had been struggling with my whole life.
 It had a name, ANXIETY.
 I was ready to let this anxiety go and learn to manage it.
 I was ready to try new things and new experiences (which I have learned are called exposures).
 By working with Shirley I learned more and more about not being afraid and just doing things without overthinking it.